terascope/teraslice/docs/packages/data-mate/overview.md

 ### renameField

-`renameField(input, args) - This will migrate a fields value to a new field name`
+`renameField(input, context, args) - This will migrate a fields value to a new field name`

 `args - { from: string; to: string }`